Knowledge Architecture

 • • Specify rings, constraints, and proof signals.

-• • Compare AI outputs with Domain Generator results.
+• • Compare AI drafts with Domain Generator results before committing to a structure.

 SMM Prompt Template